 You’ll want to start with The Last Wish.
 While it was published later on, it features stories set before the first full-length book and establishes the Continent as a backdrop.
 It also introduces the reader to Geralt and the basics of what a witcher is and what one does.
 You’ll read about Geralt fighting beasts, indulging in bar room fights, and his bedroom escapades.

 This set of stories introduces everything you’ll see in the games.
 Sapkowski tells of Geralt’s silver sword with which he kills the monsters of magic, he depicts the often-corrupt governments that reside throughout the world, and we meet an ensemble of characters.
 These include Dandelion (aka Jaskier), a poet friend of Geralt who is hearing these tales we’re experiencing, Yennifer, a sorceress with whom Geralt begins a troubled relationship, and Triss, also a sorceress, a friend of Geralt but also the third point of the Geralt, Yennifer and Triss love triangle.

-The second short story collection, Sword of Destiny, must follow because it’s here we meet Ciri and each story takes place directly before the main novels.
+The second short story collection, Sword of Destiny, must follow because it’s here we meet Ciri, and each story takes place directly before the main novels.

 What's the reading order of The Witcher books?

-There is a designated Witcher III: Wild Hunt art book but it is pretty rare as it was released only with collector's editions.
+There is a designated Witcher 3: Wild Hunt art book but it is pretty rare as it was released only with collector's editions.
 One to look out for though; I know I always do.
 And there's yet more artwork available now following the release of the Gwent game, as it too now has its own art book: The Art of the Witcher: Gwent Gallery Collection.
 And to finish the art side of things off, there's a Witcher Adult Coloring Book that will keep you occupied long into the night, giving your favorite characters unique outfits and painting your own Witcher pictures.